dongdongbh/dongdongbh.github.io/README.md

 - Posts/pages use YAML front matter with `title`, `excerpt`, `categories`, `tags`, and `toc` fields in sentence case.
 - Keep assets organized under `assets/` and `_sass/`; avoid checking in `_site/` or other generated files.
 - Update screenshots or PDFs referenced from posts whenever you change substantive visual content.

+## Search metadata

+- Give posts a specific `description`; the site uses it for search/social metadata and archive summaries.
+Add `excerpt` when the automatic first paragraph is unsuitable for feeds.
+- Keep established titles and permalinks.
+Use `last_modified_at` for a substantive content update, not a routine build.
+- The shared SEO includes generate connected `Person`, `WebSite`, `WebPage`, and `BlogPosting` data.
+About uses `schema_type: ProfilePage`.
+Use `lang` only when a page differs from the site language.
+- A `videos` entry describes an actual player on that page: `name`, `description`, `thumbnail`, `content_url`, truthful first-publication `upload_date`, and ISO 8601 `duration`.
+Keep these in sync with the source and poster URLs.
+- Keep utility/demo pages crawlable with `noindex: true` and `sitemap: false`.
+Verification files stay published; repository-only configuration and scripts do not.
+- Cloudflare adds the production robots policy.
+Check the live response when changing crawler access.
+The research and measurement plan is in [docs/seo-geo-audit.md](docs/seo-geo-audit.md).